UploadKit

 }

 Use 'coarse' (the default) unless you are rendering a custom animated progress bar.
-Frequent state updates from 'all' can degrade upload performance and cause unnecessary re-renders in your React tree.
+Frequent state updates from 'all' can cause extra re-renders in your React tree.

 Choosing the right value